 Now the small businesses around H-E-B are being squeezed out with the approval of the City Manager and City Council, thanks to the City Manager’s promotion of a $2.5-$3 million dollar beautification project with City bonds.
 Their excuse?
 It’s in the Comprehensive Plan.
 That area was rezoned to UV-D in 2014 to allow just about anything to be built there.
-Wonder which developer is waiting in the wings.
+You’ve got to wonder which developer is waiting in the wings.
 What’s next?
 Apartments and condos?

-I’d suggest that instead of paving over more of our City we should be focusing on flood mitigation.
-Start by reducing the allowable lot coverage and building height for commercial construction, insist on low-rise buildings and more green space and detention.
+I’d suggest that instead of paving over more of our City, we should be focusing on flood mitigation.
+Start by reducing the allowable lot coverage and building height for commercial construction, insist on low-rise buildings of 2-1/2 stories or less, and more green space and detention.

 Instead of endangering more Bellaire neighborhoods with commercial intrusion we should promote our City of Homes – our great location, great schools, great services and quiet residential neighborhoods.
 Support our small businesses that support local needs – restaurants, grocery stores, haircuts, drug stores, auto repair, etc.

-Zoning can provide assurance that Bellaire is still a good investment, that we’re primarily a City of fine homes, not that we’re wide open to commercial developers, tall buildings, even apartments.
-If zoning changes are considered I feel they should be more protective of our residential areas and our reputation, not less.
+Zoning can provide assurance that Bellaire is still a good investment, that we’re primarily a City of fine homes, not wide open to commercial developers, tall buildings, even apartments.
+If zoning changes are considered they should be more protective of our residential areas and our reputation, not less.